 Tapirs are exceptional swimmers

 Tapirs take to the water to find additional forage.
-They not only swim well; they can also walk underwater, moving at a good clip along a lake bottom.
+They not only swim well; they can also walk underwater, moving at a good clip along a lake bottom when needed.

 Tapirs are critical curators of plants